 Hariyali Teej is celebrated on the third day after the full moon in the Hindu month of Shravan.
-It falls in the rainy season where the surrounding is filled with greenery.
+It falls in the rainy season when the surrounding area is filled with greenery.
 That is why Shravana Teej is also known as Hariyali Teej.

-During Hariyali Teej, a fast is observed by many women as a remembrance to Goddess Parvati who had also abstained from food during this period.
+During Hariyali Teej, a fast is observed by many women as a remembrance of Goddess Parvati who had also abstained from food during this period.

-Family members including in-laws and husbands offer various gifts like new clothes and accessories to them.
-Traditional food and sweets are often cooked at home.
+Family members, including in-laws and husbands, offer them various gifts, like new clothes and accessories.
+Traditional foods and sweets are often cooked at home.

 2. Kajari Teej

 Kajari Teej is celebrated in the month of Bhadrapada, also known as the North Indian Lunar month.
 This Teej is referred to with different names around regions.
 In Rajasthan, Kajari Teej is referred to as Badi Teej.
-It follows the similar custom of gift-giving and dressing up in colorful clothes.
+It follows a similar custom of gift-giving and dressing up in colourful clothes.

 Women observe fast and pray to the moon as well as the sacred neem tree (Indian lilac).